eProsima/xtypes/README.md

 - `NONE`: Unknown way to interpret both types as equivalents.
 - `EQUALS`: The evaluation is analogous to an equal evaluation.
+- `IGNORE_TYPE_SIGN`: the evaluation will be true independently of the sign.
 - `IGNORE_TYPE_WIDTH`: the evaluation will be true if the width of the some primitive types are less or equals than the other type.
 - `IGNORE_SEQUENCE_BOUNDS`: the evaluation will be true if the bounds of the some sequences are less or